informalsystems/quint/tutorials/lesson4-sets/sets.md

 ```

-This works, so @KryptoCoffeeCat filters the whole set of `availableUnorderedPairs`
+This works, so @KryptoCoffeeCat filter the whole set of `availableUnorderedPairs`
 with the following condition: